thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 I am currently a senior at Northeastern University in the Faculty of Robot Science and Engineering.

 I am interested in Artificial Intelligence, Robotics and Neuromorphic Computing.
-In addition, I've worked on projects related to Reinforcement Learning, Incremental Learning, Generative Models, Point Clouds, and GNN.
+In addition, I have worked on projects related to Reinforcement Learning, Incremental Learning, Generative Models, Point Clouds, and GNN.

 I have won First Prize in the RoboMaster University Championship and First Prize in the RoboMaster Infantry Racing and Intelligent Shooting programs as a member of the T-DT Vision Group.